Tislelizumab

 22 Colitis includes PTs of colitis and immune-mediated enterocolitis.

-24 Rash includes PTs of rash, rash maculo-papular, eczema, rash erythematous, dermatitis, dermatitis allergic, rash papular, urticaria, erythema, skin exfoliation, drug eruption, rash macular, psoriasis, rash pustular, dermatitis acneiform, rash pruritic, lichenoid keratosis, hand dermatitis, immune mediated dermatitis, rash follicular, acute febrile neutrophilic dermatosis, erythema nodosum and pemphigoid.
+24 Rash includes PTs of rash, rash maculo-papular, eczema, rash erythematous, dermatitis, dermatitis allergic, rash papular, urticaria, erythema, skin exfoliation, drug eruption, rash macular, psoriasis, rash pustular, dermatitis acneiform, rash pruritic, lichenoid keratosis, hand dermatitis, immune-mediated dermatitis, rash follicular, acute febrile neutrophilic dermatosis, erythema nodosum and pemphigoid.

-25 Severe skin reaction includes PT of erythema multiforme.
+25 Severe skin reaction includes erythema multiforme.

 26 Myositis includes PTs of myositis and immune-mediated myositis.